HomeStories

 mona lisa da vinci

-Mona Lisa by Leonardo da Vinci, c.
+Mona Lisa, by Leonardo da Vinci, c.
 1503.
 Source: Louvre, Paris

-It is the most famous piece of art.
-Leonardo da Vinci’s ‘Mona Lisa’ attracts over 10 million tourists every year with her elusive smile.
-The artist utilized recent breakthroughs in the understanding of perspective and proportions to shape his subject’s face so that her eyes immediately grab the audience’s attention.
+The artist utilized recent breakthroughs in the understanding of perspective and proportions to shape the subject’s face so that her eyes immediately grab the audience’s attention.
 They are at the center of the image and appear to follow the viewer at any angle.
 As a result, the portrait offers an interaction rather than simply a spectacle.

 In 1962, insurance for Leonardo da Vinci’s masterpiece was valued at a record-breaking $100 million, demonstrating its near-priceless value.
+In 1911, Vincenzo Peruggia, an Italian immigrant working at the Louvre, stole the masterpiece, creating a worldwide media sensation that contributed to its fame.

-By Mia ForbesBA in ClassicsMia is a contributing writer from London, with a passion for literature and history.
+Mia is a contributing writer from London, with a passion for literature and history.
 She holds a BA in Classics from the University of Cambridge.
 Both at work and at home, Mia is surrounded by books, and enjoys writing about great works of fiction and poetry.
 Her first translation is due to be published next year.